atlibby/CLI-atlibby/README.md

 # CLI-atlibby

+(program and README edited after submission)

 This is a small CLI program written in the D language.

-This program prompts the user to type something into the command line 10 times, after which it will calculate the average number of characters per argument and display that to the user.
+This program takes CL arguments passed in by the user and calculates the average length of each argument.

 ## Installation (Mac OSX)